UVADS/orientation-technical/lessons/kickOff.md

 # Kick Off Agenda
 1. Hello and Welcome
-2. Introduce myselfy
+2. Introduce myself
     * Where did I grow up
-    * How did I come to UVA
+    * How did I come to UVA - credentials
     * What is my favorite beverage
     * How to get in touch with me
-3. Plan for the week
-4. Plan for today
+3. mission objective: complete checklist
+4. stretch objective: put life questions to Pete (anything is fair)

+5. method:
+a) just do it
+b) read materials then a)
+c) come to sync sessioin then a)
+d) bonus office hours then a)

+6. group photo

+7. see you all back at 11